It is very easy to achieve a smokeless fire without any special

 totally absorbed by the smoke.
 An alarm activates if the smoke density exceeds

-the preset limit.
+a preset limit.

 Some advises: